-- Soak the Beans for 1 hour (more or less).
-The length of time used in soaking the Beans depends on the type of beans you are using and how dry your Beans is.
-The drier beans tends to be ready for peeling faster than the less dried beans.
+- Soak the Beans for 15 minutes depending on how dry your beans are.
+The drier beans tend to be ready for peeling faster than the less dried beans.

-- Pour the Beans in the Blender and add twice as much Water as the Beans (by volume) blend the Beans for 3-4 seconds per time and repeat this for 3 to 4 times – Remember we are peeling the Beans and not blending it.
+- Pour the Beans in the Blender and add twice as much water as the Beans (by volume) blend the Beans for 3-4 seconds per time and repeat this 3 to 4 times – Remember we are peeling the beans and not blending them.

-- Combine the blended mixture with the remaining ingredients except the boiled Eggs.
+- Combine the blended mixture with the remaining ingredients except for the boiled Eggs.

-- Spray or oil the container you will be using then pour in the mixture and cover it with a lid or seal with a foil paper.
+- Spray or brush the container you will be using with oil.
+Pour the mixture into the container and place the boiled egg over it.
+Cover it with a lid or seal with foil paper.

 - Arrange the Moin moin inside the Pot and cook till done.
-This should take about 45 minutes to 1 hour 30 minutes depending on the quantity of the Moin moin mixture in each container.
+This should take about 45 minutes to 1 hour a little more or less depending on the quantity of the Moin moin mixture in each container.

 - Remove from heat and serve.

-- ***Don’t use Tomatoes or Tomato based products when making Moin Moin/ Moi moi it makes it difficult for the Moin Moin/Moi moi solidify.
+- ***Don’t use tomatoes or tomato-based products when making Moin Moin/ Moi moi it makes it difficult for the Moin Moin/Moi moi to solidify.

-- ***Be careful with Salts - a little goes a long way.
+- ***Be careful with salt – a little goes a long way.